Centers of Excellence - Director

 Your resume must show possession of the Executive Core Qualifications (ECQs) listed below but must not address the ECQs through separate narrative responses.

-You must submit a supplemental statement that separately addresses the Mandatory Technical Competency (MTC) listed below.
+You must submit a supplemental statement that separately addresses the Mandatory Technical Competency (MTC).
 Your resume should also corroborate your possession of the MTC.
+Please note, the MTC can’t be shared in advance of the job announcement going live.
+All candidates will be able to see the MTC requirement in the job announcement on USAJobs.
 Your application will not be considered if you fail to submit this supplemental statement.

 Please see the “Required Documents” section below for complete instructions on the content and format of your application package.

 Leading Change - This core qualification involves the ability to bring about strategic change, both within and outside the organization, to meet organizational goals.
 Inherent to this ECQ is the ability to establish an organizational vision and to implement it in a continuously changing environment.

 Leading People - This core qualification involves the ability to lead people toward meeting the organization’s vision, mission, and goals.
 Inherent to this ECQ is the ability to provide an inclusive workplace that fosters the development of others, facilitates cooperation and teamwork, and supports constructive resolution of conflicts.

 Results Driven - This core qualification involves the ability to meet organizational goals and customer expectations.
 Inherent to this ECQ is the ability to make decisions that produce high-quality results by applying technical knowledge, analyzing problems, and calculating risks.